Close

 In any case, the penalties for indictable crimes in New Jersey always have the potential for high fines and incarceration for over a year.
 Child pornography offenses, specifically, are graded as third, second, or first degree crimes.
 New Jersey also has fourth degree crimes, which are the lowest level of felony offense.
 Third, second, and first degree crimes grow in potential fines and length of prison sentences with first degree crimes being the highest level of crime in NJ.

-Is Possession of Child Pornography a Misdemeanor or Felony in New Jersey?
+Is Possession of Child Pornography a Misdemeanor or Felony in NJ?

 Possession of child pornography is one of the crimes contained in N.J.S.A. § 2C:24-4.
 Although this crime is entitled “endangering welfare of children,” more than half the statute instead focuses specifically on child pornography crimes.
 Specific subsections of this statute deal with possession only, as opposed to distribution or production of this kind of illicit material.